-The goal of company performance in supply chain collaboration activities is the main principle in creating a supply chain that is flexible and efficient in fulfilling performance (Xuan, 2020).
+H3b: intention to share knowledge as mediation between FoMO and innovation performance efficient in fulfilling performance (Xuan, 2020).
 Selecting the right partners will improve innovation performance by evaluating supply chain performance (Chiambaretto et al., 2020).
 In addition, the main source of innovation is a belief in efforts to collaborate between universities and industry (Robertson et al., 2019).
-It has been recognised that travel agents can create collaboration between suppliers as an effective management strategy (Ariya & Chakpitak, 2016), which applies in the supply chain and will result in higher performance
+It has been recognized that travel agents can create collaboration between suppliers as an effective management strategy (Ariya & Chakpitak, 2016), which applies in the supply chain and will result in higher performance (Yang, 2016).

-(Yang, 2016).
 In particular, travel agency collaboration strategies have become a key focus for innovation strategies that lead to improved market performance (Ku et al., 2013).
 In addition, travel agents have positive attitudes and intentions to engage in online collaboration to improve marketing strategies that cannot be faced by a single partner (Abou-Shouk, 2018).
 Integration between trading partners for supply chain collaboration and innovative ease results in innovation performance (Rajabion et al., 2019).
-Hence, this research proposes the following hypothesis.
+Based on the discussion of this review, it is assumed that: